Using Chains with Coverage

 Solution

-You will use STK to design a constellation of imaging satellites, a relay satellite, and the ground station.
+You will use STK to design a constellation of imaging satellites, a relay satellite, and a ground station.
 You will then use STK's Coverage capability to determine the percentage of the Continental United States that can be observed over the course of one day using:

 • A direct connection between the imaging satellites and the ground station